mailsac/mailsac-examples/services/forwarding/forwarding.rst

 Forward to Slack
 ----------------

-Emails sent to a private address or Catch-All can be forwarded :ref:`to a Slack Channel <doc_slack_webhook>`.
+Emails sent to a enhanced address or Catch-All can be forwarded :ref:`to a Slack Channel <doc_slack_webhook>`.

-Slack forwarding requires a private address to be configured, but this can be a custom domain with a Catch-All private address (included with a verified custom domain).
+Slack forwarding requires an enhanced address to be configured, but this can be a custom domain with a Catch-All enhanced address (included with a verified custom domain).

 Forwarding to Slack can be configured by selecting `Manage Email Addresses`_